Super Bowl XXX: Popular culture

 A portion of this Super Bowl was "predicted" six years earlier by NBC series Quantum Leap.
 In the January 17, 1990 episode "All Americans", Al (Dean Stockwell) says in conversation with Sam (Scott Bakula), "I've been watching Super Bowl XXX.
 Ooo, Sam, the Steelers are down by 3.
 You wouldn't believe..."
 The Steelers were the AFC team in the game.
 They trailed by 3 twice in the game: unremarkably, early in the second quarter (3–0); but again at the critical turning point late in the 4th quarter (20–17) that ultimately gave the Cowboys the win and would lend credence to Al's suspense at the game's ending.

 Several characters in the 1996 Elmore Leonard crime novel Out of Sight watch the game on TV, with one betting on it.

+In the third episode of the first season of Better Call Saul, "Nacho", Mike Ehrmantraut mentioned a case when he was a police officer in Philadelphia that a bookie took six million dollars in bets for this game and disappeared after losing the bet.